CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/draconicevolution/fusion.md

 Don't know what a builder is?
 Check [the builder info page](../../../groovy/builder.md) out.

 ???+ Abstract "mods.draconicevolution.fusion.recipeBuilder()"
     - `#!groovy IngredientList<IIngredient>`.
 Sets the item inputs of the recipe.
 Requires greater than or equal to 1 and less than or equal to 54.
-(Default `null`).

         ```groovy
         input(IIngredient)